1/16/2019

 Andy Cesari

-You know, and throughout the consent process, as we've talked about, there really hasn't been a transaction that's come across our desk and we look at all things that we would have wanted to do and as we talked about, in this new environment which is one where transactions are migrating away from the branch, we have more digital capabilities, the whole math around depository is very different.
-So I would expect our focus to be, as I said, on payments transactions, integrated software providers and optimizing the branch structure.
+You know, and throughout the consent process, as we've talked about, there really hasn't been a transaction that's come across our desk, and we look at all things that we would have wanted to do.
+And as we've talked about, in this new environment, which is one where transactions are migrating away from the branch, we have more digital capabilities, the whole math around a depository is very different.
+So I would expect our focus to be, as I said, on payments, transactions, integrated software providers, and optimizing the branch structure.

 speaker

-And so the thing that I would add and things that we talk about, you know, if you think about doing a, let's say a more significant depository sort of transaction, you know, we have so many things that we think are critically important with respect to digital capabilities and kind of that whole transformation over the course of the next few years that, you know, if you did a fairly sizable transaction, there's a fair amount of management disruption that takes place as a result of that.
-But honestly, you know, we just don't think that should be our priority right now.
+And so the thing that I would add and things that we talk about, you know, if you think about doing a, let's say, a more significant depository sort of transaction, you know, we have so many things that we think are critically important with respect to digital capabilities and kind of that whole transformation over the course of the next few years. that if you did a fairly sizable transaction, there's a fair amount of management disruption that takes place as a result of that.
+And quite honestly, we just don't think that should be our priority right now.

 speaker